QCMX/inductance_calculation/README.md

 ### Formatting the gds file
 - Try to put as few elements as possible.
 - Use one layer per conductor.
 You can specify the vertical position and height for each conductor when you run ```indpy.get_inductance_from_gds```.
 For that, use the ```conds``` parameters (see below).
+- Merge all elements of each layer.
+The program will crash if two metal polygons (on the same conductor) touch.
 - Use layer 99 to define terminals.
 They define the current paths.
 To define a terminal, draw a path in klayout.
 It has to match one side of a polygon.
 For the program to work, you need to have an even number of terminals: for each pair, the first terminal is the source of current and the second is the drain.